GetSidGit/cowin_viewpoint/README.md

       run : ``` ksh setup_check.sh ``` <br>
     If you have a Virtual Environment and intentd to use it for this, same as above but pass venv actiave run : ``` ksh setup_check.sh <venv actiave location> ``` <br>
+6. Open Browser (Chrome/Safari), Login to https://web.whatsapp.com/ and link to your whatsapp account and close the browser (**Only if you wish to get default whatsapp alerts - Not Email only or whatsapp alert with twilio**)

-6. Input to the slot search is controlled by "cowin_user_config.json", just keyin values (self explanatory).
+7. Input to the slot search is controlled by "cowin_user_config.json", just keyin values (self explanatory).
 Make sure you are in project folder (step 1)<br>
     ``` vi cowin_user_config.json ```
     edit details, review and save with ":wq!" <br>